dead-claudia/journald-exporter/README.md

     sudo mkdir --mode=755 /etc/journald-exporter/keys
     ```

-5. Create an API key via `openssl rand -hex -out "$(date -uIseconds).key" 32` and copy it to `/etc/journald-exporter/keys` with an owner of root and permissions of 600 (root can read and write, nobody else can access).
+5. Create an API key (must be pure hexadecimal but may be surrounded by whitespace in the file) and copy it to `/etc/journald-exporter/keys` with an owner of root and permissions of 600 (root can read and write, nobody else can access).

     ```sh
     name="$(date -uIseconds).key"